katjav/pd-mouse-trial/README.md

 # pd-mouse-trial

-mouse tracking in Pure Data, explorative
+mousepad: mouse tracking widget for Pure Data.
+Unstable API, do not use in your projects.